runebaas/switzerlan-rules/rules/tournaments/osu.md

 The tournament continues in a double elimination format.
 Participants who lose a match continue playing in the losers bracket.
 Participants who lose a match in the losers bracket will be completely eliminated from the tournament.

 After both brackets have concluded, the winners of the two brackets compete in the grand finals.
 If the winner of the losers bracket wins, an additional match will be played.
-However if the player from the winner's bracket wins, he wins the tournament.
+However, if the player from the winner's bracket wins, he wins the tournament.

-Mappool size for each round are as follows:
+Map pool size for each round are as follows:

 | Round        | Size    |
 |--------------|---------|